charitha079/Devops_Course_preparation/08_Docker/3_Module/3_Module.md

-###	1)Docker Engine
+###	1) 	Docker Engine

 Docker Engine is the core runtime that builds, runs, and manages containers by interacting with the host OS kernel and system resources.

-		'''
 				Docker CLI  →  Docker REST API  →  Docker Daemon (dockerd)
 														|
 														├── containerd